Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 <b>OIDC</b>
 </td>
 <td>
-OpenID Connect (OIDC) is an identity layer built on top of the OAuth 2.0 protocol, enabling secure user authentication and providing user identity information in the form of a token.
+OpenID Connect (OIDC) is an identity layer built on top of the OAuth 2.0 protocol, enabling secure user authentication and providing user identity information as a token.
 </td>
 </tr>
 <tr>